Purity culture: History

 Purity culture had been a facet of Christian writing for a while but purity culture as a youth movement took hold in the 1990s.
 A whole industry selling books, rings, and other products emerged around the movement.

 The first purity ball was held in 1998.

-Purity culture faded out of popularity after the first decade of the 2000s.
+Purity culture faded out of popularity after the end of the 2000s.

 Effects and legacy

-Purity culture was largely an American phenomenon although it was exported abroad by American religious and government groups.
+Purity culture is largely an American phenomenon although exported abroad by American religious and government groups.
 It has also influenced groups like Girl Defined.

-The popularity of purity culture did not have a significant impact on teenage STD rates in the United States.

-Purity culture has had a negative effect on the physical health of many of the women involved in it.